ffrancocisneros/labrute/README.md

 - Thrown weapons (projectiles): can be throwned in illimited amount.
 - Sharp Weapons (tranchantes): high Block Rate ; +50% damages with Weapons Master (passive skill)

+All the charactéristics of the weapons (with numbers) : https://mybrutemuxxu.fandom.com/wiki/Weapons

 ### Calculating the damages
 See the english wiki to know how to calculate the damages : https://mybrutemuxxu.fandom.com/wiki/Damage
 - Damages formula (see below)